Vrtgs/thirtyfour/README.md

 The deprecated methods will remain for the time being, however you should aim to migrate code away from the deprecated methods as soon as is practical.

-## UPDATE ANNOUNCEMENT - v0.29.0

-The `thirtyfour` crate has switched to `fantoccini` as the `WebDriver` client backend from Version 0.29 and onwards, with the goal of reducing duplication of effort and creating a more stable ecosystem around Web Browser automation in Rust.

-The update aims to maintain broad API compatibility with previous versions, however there are some breaking changes (see the section on breaking changes for v0.29.x below).

 ## Features